python-pillow/Pillow/docs/handbook/image-file-formats.rst

 The GIF loader creates an image memory the same size as the GIF file’s *logical screen size*, and pastes the actual pixel data (the *local image*) into this image.
-If you only want the actual pixel rectangle, you can crop the image
+If you only want the actual pixel rectangle, you can crop the image:

 .. code-block:: python